 Audit results for infrastructure contracts were positive, with 100% meeting standards.
-The total length of cycleways and shared paths remained stable.
+The total length of cycleways and shared paths has increased.
 Resident satisfaction with cycleways improved to 44% and shared paths to 51%, reflecting ongoing concerns about management and safety.